-provide varied and more fulfilling career path opportunities to staff;

-recognise the contribution and value of staff on an equitable, collaborative and consistent basis;

-attract, retain and motivate staff;

-focus the work of staff towards the Mission, Values, and Philosophy of the Sisters of Charity Health Service, and the corporate objectives and strategic plans of St Vincent's Private Hospital;

-encourage and promote the active contribution of staff towards initiatives that improve the quality and increase the efficiency of Hospital services;

-encourage the development, maintenance and improvement of performance measurement indicators in all departments represented by the staff covered by this Agreement.
+- provide varied and more fulfilling career path opportunities to staff; - recognise the contribution and value of staff on an equitable, collaborative and consistent basis and; and consistent with hospital policies including Code of Conduct, Discipline, Grievance, OH&S and Bullying and Harassment. - attract, retain and motivate staff; - focus the work of staff towards the Mission, Values, and Philosophy of the Sisters of Charity Health Service, and the corporate objectives and strategic plans of St Vincent's Private Hospital; - encourage and promote the active contribution of staff towards initiatives that improve the quality and increase the efficiency of Hospital services; - encourage the development, maintenance and improvement of performance measurement indicators in all departments represented by the staff covered by this Agreement.